 It was then on to Borough Market for cheese and saucisson before meeting up at the Anchor (as per) for a few much appreciated pints of beer and some rambunctious fun.
 And then the Globe.

-Now Lear is not a play I’m comfortable with.
+Let me start by saying that King Lear is not a play I’m comfortable with.
 It’s very easy to put the king’s strange decision to divide his kingdom between his three daughters then change his mind because only two of them flatter him mercilessly, down to some sort of advancing dementia but I don’t buy it.
 I think it’s a cheap device to give a bit of family drama and send Lear gradually mad.

 Still, I was looking forward to this production because I’ve yet to see it at the Globe.
 And I do LOVE Globe productions.
 It’s also the last play under Emma Rice’s artistic directorship…which is very sad if you ask me.
-Directed by always reliable Nancy Meckler, Lear proved to be a good, solid production with plenty of laughs, chills and madness.
+Directed by always reliable Nancy Meckler, King Lear proved to be a good, solid production with plenty of laughs, chills and madness.

 Nancy was artistic director at Shared Experience for 20 years and we saw and enjoyed a number of her productions.
-In fact I think she borrowed from her production of Mother Courage in terms of the beginning and the end of this Lear.
+In fact I think she borrowed from her production of Mother Courage in terms of the beginning and the end of her Lear.
 The cast entered wearing modern street clothes, stuffed packs on their backs, as if a motley crew was arriving for work.
 I didn’t think it worked but I guess it did bracket the play.

 Her direction was excellent though and while Kevin McNally was a very good Lear, I thought that Saskia Reeves as Kent shone out completely.
 She was utterly believable.
 An excellent performance.
 In fact, the sisters were excellent too.
 I’d go so far as to say that the women in this production outshone and dominated the men.
 To be fair, that IS the play but even so…some excellent casting.